Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

-We start the day with an early morning walk around Lake Matheson - famous for its post-card reflections of the Southern Alps – then we drive inland so we can walk to view the glacial face of Fox Glacier which lies in a magnificent wide glacial valley.
-After lunch, we return to Franz Josef to walk the face of its own glacier before returning to our hotel.
+We start the day with an early morning walk around Lake Matheson, famous for its post-card reflections of the Southern Alps.
+Then we drive inland so we can walk to view the glacial face of Fox Glacier which lies in a magnificent wide glacial valley.
+After lunch, we return to Franz Josef to walk to the face of its own glacier before returning to our hotel.

 We continue our journey south along the coast via Haast, turning inland over the Haast Pass and through wonderful country (with stops at the startling blue Lake Wanaka and the even bluer Lake Hawea) to the charming town of Wanaka (known affectionately as ‘Queenstown’s little brother) where we stay for two nights.

 Today we will walk in the Mount Aspiring National Park.
 Here we may hike the Minaret Burn Track, or the Diamond Lake and Rocky Mountain track.
 Both tracks offer some of the best mountains & Lakes views that NZ has to offer.